pypy/pypy/pypy/doc/cli-backend.rst

     int_add
     STORE v2

-The code produced works correctly but has some inefficiency issue that can be addressed during the optimization phase.
+The code produced works correctly but has some inefficiency issues that can be addressed during the optimization phase.

 The CLI Virtual Machine is fairly expressive, so the conversion between PyPy's low level operations and CLI instruction is relatively
-simple: many operations maps directly to the correspondent instruction, e.g int_add and sub.
+simple: many operations maps directly to the corresponding instruction, e.g int_add and sub.

 By contrast some instructions do not have a direct correspondent and